 attest that he or she does not work more than forty (40) hours per month; and,

-provide documentation consistent with 651 CMR 15.06(5) to verify that Applicant’s Gross Annual Household income is not more than the Plan’s designated percentage of the Federal Poverty Level for full Plan contribution toward Premiums and Deductibles.
+provide documentation consistent with 651 CMR 15.06(5) to verify that Applicant’s Gross Annual Household income is not more than 188 percent of the Federal Poverty Level.

 Membership Categories.